Is Public a Safe Brokerage Firm?

 BBB Rating

-Public.com is certified and has an
+Public.com is accredited and has an

-‘A’ rating from the BBB.
+‘A+’ rating from the BBB.

 Public.com Complaints & Reviews